To perform additional operations when a particular kind of query is executed on your database, you can define database triggers.

 Unlike the other types of triggers, triggers of type following

-defined for qurey types that write data.
-They cannot be
+query types that write data.
+They cannot be defined for query

 or count